This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 The Best Mooching Rod For Salmon

-A longer rod is better for salmon mooching, and you want a rod that has enough backbone in the lower rod to manage large king salmon but is softer near the rod tip, and a rod that has a sensitive rod tip to help detect bites.
+A longer rod is better for salmon mooching!
+I use a longer ten-foot rod with enough backbone in the lower rod to manage large king salmon, but one with a softer and sensitive rod tip to help detect bites.

-An 8 to 10.5-foot medium-action rod is the best size for salmon fishing.
-Although you could probably mooch for salmon with most general-purpose rods, or use the same rod you would use to plug fish for salmon or do back trolling for salmon with, but a rod specifically made for mooching is best.
+Most anglers use eight to 10.5-foot medium-action rods for mooching.
+Although I could probably mooch for salmon with most general-purpose rods, or use the same rod I use to plug fish for salmon or do back trolling for salmon, I use and recommend a rod specifically made for mooching is best.

 The rod line rating should be 10 to 20 on the light side, and 12 to 40 pounds on the heavy side for large king salmon.